astravant/digitalgarden/_notes/daily-notes.md

 “All species eventually go extinct” has been almost as reliable a rule through history as “All humans eventually die” has been.

-**1) The advent of ASI will, for the first time, open up the possibility for a species to land on the immortality side of the balance beam.**

-**2) The advent of ASI will make such an unimaginably dramatic impact that it’s likely to knock the human race off the beam, in one direction or the other.**

 ==It may very well be that when evolution hits the tripwire, it permanently ends humans’ relationship with the beam and creates a new world, with or without humans.==

 Nick Bostrom describes three ways a superintelligent AI system could function:[6](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-2.html#)